- Remote Video Shoot |

 How did Ying become the prolific creator that she is now, with such big-name clients?

 Before her career as a freelance creator, Ying graduated from RMIT University in Melbourne, Australia with a Bachelor of Arts in Professional Communication majoring in TV Production.

-After a short stint at Mediacorp, she joined the production industry with freelance jobs on photo and video shoots.
-To expose herself to as much work as possible, she often found herself accepting any available roles that she could including locations, wardrobe, props, casting and assistant producing.
+After a short stint at Mediacorp, she joined the production industry with freelance jobs on the photo and video shoots.
+To expose herself to as much work as possible, she often found herself accepting any available roles that she could.
+They include locations, wardrobe, props, casting, and assistant producing.

-Those experiences eventually led her to a job at D’Arcy, an advertising agency of the BCom3 group where she was Producer and Art Buyer on Print Ads and TVCs for clients such as Mars (M&Ms), P&G (Whisper), Roche, Australian Tourist Commission, and NEC.
+Those experiences eventually led her to a job at D’Arcy, an advertising agency of the BCom3 group.
+She was Producer and Art Buyer on Print Ads and TVCs for clients.
+Some names include Mars (M&Ms), P&G (Whisper), Roche, Australian Tourist Commission, and NEC.

-With the closing of D’Arcy, her career returned to its production roots at The Right Angle, a production house with broadcast and corporate video services.
-Although her first project was a TV series about the Singapore Arts Festival, she naturally moved on to producing corporate videos for clients such as Singapore Airlines, SingTel, Singapore Tourism Board (STB), Media Development Authority (MDA), British High Commission, SingHealth, Novartis and others.
+With the closing of D’Arcy, her career returned to its production roots at The Right Angle.
+It is a production house with broadcast and corporate video services.
+Although her first project was a TV series about the Singapore Arts Festival, she naturally moved on to producing corporate videos.

-After two years of making ads and tutorials for action camera apps at muvee Singapore, Ying shot, edited and delivered stories for the BBC and Forbes magazine.
-From there, she started doing additional work for UBS, JLL, Accenture, DBS, Mastercard and NZ Trade+Enterprise.
+For two years, Ying was making ads and tutorials for action camera apps at muvee Singapore.
+Afterward, she shot, edited, and delivered stories for the BBC and Forbes magazine.
+From there, she started doing additional work for UBS, JLL, Accenture, DBS, Mastercard, and NZ Trade+Enterprise.

 Did you always know you wanted to be a filmmaker?